 Don’t rush through the decision-making process.
 Consider each candidate carefully and seek opinions from people who understand your nonprofit’s mission and goals.
 Once you have narrowed it down to two or three candidates, present them to your board for input.
 Someone might see a deciding factor that had been overlooked until then.

 Once recruited and before inducted, begin orientation.
-This can be done a number of ways:
+This can be done in a number of ways:

 A formal orientation program is critical.
 Whether it’s a two-hour session or a two-day session, providing an overview of the organization’s history, evolution, philosophies, staffing, finances, etc. is key.